-The Smart Energy Design Assistance Center (SEDAC) is an applied research program at the University of Illinois at Urbana-Champaign, housed in the Department of Landscape Architecture.
-SEDAC is a public-private partnership that operates in collaboration with the 360 Energy Group.
+SEDAC, the Smart Energy Design Assistance Center, is an applied research program at the University of Illinois at Urbana-Champaign and a public-private partnership with 360 Energy Group in Chicago.

-SEDAC's mission is to reduce the energy footprint of the State of Illinois.
+Our mission is to decrease the energy footprint of the State of Illinois and beyond.

-- Train a new generation of design professionals (architects, landscape architects, urban planners, engineers) to become leaders in energy efficiency and clean energy industries worldwide.
+Train a new generation of design professionals to become leaders in energy efficiency worldwide

 Help communities become more sustainable and resilient through climate action planning

 SEDAC's technical expertise is a highly valued resource.
 SEDAC has provided over 2,700 energy assessments since 2004.
 Clients have included large metropolitan museums, airports, grocery chains, and hundreds of businesses and public sector entities.

 SEDAC's technical assistance is tailored to our clients' needs and our sponsors' program goals.
 Through phone calls, emails, face-to-face consultations, and written reports, we provide recommendations that are adoptable, effective and affordable.

 Marketing and Outreach

 SEDAC's marketing team brings clean energy programs to life.
 Since 2004, SEDAC has marketed energy efficiency to private and public sector clients, engaging with thousands of customers across Illinois.
 We drive program growth through market research, lead nurturing, and public engagement campaigns.